What are the Last Stage Symptoms of Blood Cancer?

 A Note on Last Stage Symptoms of Blood Cancer

 Blood cancer, also known as Hematologic cancer, affects the bone marrow, blood and lymphatic system of an individual.
 There are different types of Blood cancer that can affect individuals, namely Myeloma, Lymphoma, and Leukaemia.
-During the early stages of blood cancer, the symptoms are manageable by treatment, but as it progresses towards the final stage, the body resists therapy.
+In advanced stages of blood cancer, treatment effectiveness may decrease due to disease progression, treatment resistance in some cases, or reduced tolerance to therapy, and care often shifts toward symptom management and comfort.

 In the final stage of blood cancer, knowing about the symptoms becomes important for loved ones and caregivers, as it helps to provide proper emotional support during such vital times.